louisfaury/cruxponent/content/post/rl_landscape_1.md

 This can be:
 - the optimal value-function,
 - the optimal policy,
-- the unknown MDP generating experience,

-or a combination thereof.
+- the unknown MDP generating experience, or a combination thereof.
-This yields a myriad of approaches with many moving pieces, making it sometimes hard (in my opinion) to develop a cold, classification-based understanding of different techniques.
+This yields a myriad of approaches with many moving pieces, making it sometimes hard (in my opinion) to develop a cold classification-based understanding of different techniques.
 Below, we briefly cover each one of the three algorithmic "boxes", their origins and overlaps.
 Future post will dive deeper into each box.